 (c) Evidence of hardship, which should indicate how the award will assist the applicant in progressing her/his studies.

 Mary Henderson (Gerstle) Undergraduate Scholarship in Political Economy

-1. Be a commencing first year, full time student enrolled in the Political Economy major.
+- Open to all full time students enrolled in the Political Economy major